koenvo/python-experiments/free-threading/README.md

 Demo: `race_condition_demo.py`

-The GIL provided implicit thread safety by serializing bytecode execution.
-Code that appeared thread-safe may have hidden race conditions that only surface when the GIL is removed.

-Example: `counter.value += 1` looks atomic but performs three operations (read, modify, write).
-The GIL ensured these completed before switching threads.
-Without the GIL, multiple threads can interleave these steps, causing data corruption.
+Operations like `counter.value += 1` on shared state require explicit locks in multi-threaded code.
+This isn't atomic - it performs multiple bytecode operations (read, increment, write).
+When multiple threads execute this without locks, they can interleave these steps, causing race conditions where updates are lost.

+The GIL made race conditions rare by serializing bytecode execution.
+Thread switches typically happened after enough bytecode instructions that short sequences like `+= 1` usually completed atomically.
+Code that lacked proper synchronization appeared to work.

+Free-threading removes this accidental protection.
+Multiple threads execute simultaneously, and race conditions occur consistently.

 ```bash
 # Run with Python 3.14t (free-threaded)